Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

  - another way is to create a custom [TypeScript configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) with the "files" property set to include all required typings files.

 This configuration file should be called `tsconfig.json` and placed at the app root folder.
-We'll also take a close look at the configuration itself during the "Folder Structure" step, including how to configure TypeScript properly to automatically generate your `tsconfig.json` file in different IDEs.
+We'll also take a close look at the configuration itself during step 7, including how to configure TypeScript properly to automatically generate your `tsconfig.json` file in different IDEs.

 Let's make use of the typings in the second way.
 Angular 2 and the Meteor API will be used in pretty much every file of our app, so adding declaration files manually might become repetitive.